What is ancillary income?

 Another great example is 24/7 maintenance, which is often amenitized.
 Professional SFR managers have web portals, apps, 24/7 hotlines as part of their operations that enable a more professional and convenient resident experience.
 And it leads to faster resolution.
 Even though this may not be monetized by residents, including it in the resident benefits package helps communicate the difference in service so it is recognized and appreciated.

 Convenience services are great examples of ancillary income programs that do drive immediate profit and achieve a triple win.
 Residents tend to realize a lot of value from convenience services, and these services have become the expectation for renters.
-Second Nature’s air filter delivery service, which is widely used by property managers around the country, achieves this by providing the resident with cleaner air to breathe and lower utility bills, providing the owner with the peace of mind of knowing the air filters are being changed on time, and providing you with some added income.
+Second Nature’s air filter delivery service, which is widely used by property managers around the country, achieves this by providing the resident with cleaner air to breathe and lower utility bills, providing the owner with the peace of mind of knowing the air filters are being changed on time, and providing you with some added ancillary revenue.

 A great way to identify opportunities for ancillary services that achieve a triple win is by asking your residents.
 Just ask them.
 They’ll tell you what services they’re interested in and willing to pay for.
 This will not only help you identify key insights for your business, but it has a positive side effect of improving the relationship you have with your residents.